openvinotoolkit/openvino/docs/articles_en/openvino_workflow/gen_ai.md

 It is recommended to start with Hugging Face frameworks.
 Experiment with different models and scenarios to find your fit, and then consider converting to OpenVINO native APIs based on your specific requirements.

-Within Optimum-Intel product there are interfaces that allow to optimize (compress weights) model with use of `Neural Network Compression Framework (NNCF) <https://github.com/openvinotoolkit/nncf>`__ and export model to OpenVINO model format to be used in native API applications.
+Optimum Intel provides interfaces that enable model optimization (weight compression) using `Neural Network Compression Framework (NNCF) <https://github.com/openvinotoolkit/nncf>`__, and export models to the OpenVINO model format for use in native API applications.

 The table below summarizes differences of both Hugging Face and Native approaches.